1st Close Health Battalion

 On 1 November 2011 the essence of 1 HSB changed dramatically when as part of the Army Health Support Force Modernisation it became the 1st Close Health Battalion comprising of a headquarters element and three Close Health Companies (CHCs).
 The CHCs were primarily comprised of the health companies that had previously formed part of 1, 3 and 7 CSSBs augmented with the medical personnel that would have previously been posted to battalion RAPs.
 This rebalancing of close combat health assets is designed to provide the required number of mission capable, robust organisations that are able to deliver well planned, coordinated combat health effects to dependant BG and enabling land FE.

-1 CHB BHQ remained in its current location at Holsworthy with 2 CHC in Townsville, 8 CHC in Darwin and 11 CHC in Brisbane.
+1 CHB BHQ recently relocated from Randwick Barracks, Sydney to Robertson Barracks with 2 CHC in Townsville, 8 CHC in Darwin and 11 CHC in Brisbane.
 In addition a Close Health Platoon (CHP) from 8 CHC is located in Adelaide.
 The CHCs can trace their lineage back to the days of the Field Ambulance (Fd Amb), 2 CHC began life as 2 Fd Amb, 8 CHC as 8 Fd Amb and 11 CHC as 11 Fd Amb.

 Members of the unit have served on almost every Australian Defence Force Operation and humanitarian deployment in the last 20 years.